sahil-sharma-19/Pizzas-Sales-SQL-Analysis/README.md

 ## Key Technologies Used
 SQL (Structured Query Language): For querying, aggregating, and analyzing the dataset.

- MySQL is the DBMS you used for your queries.
+ MySQL is the DBMS used for the queries.